Elstead: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average for apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Sports and facilities

 The Elstead Village Tennis Club was formed in 1989 and now has five floodlit all weather courts and a clubhouse with parking.

 Elstead Cricket Club, founded in the 1880s, are based in the self-built pavilion on the Thursley Road recreation ground.

 Elstead Royal British Legion has a club house.
 There is a bowling green, an activity hall, and an outbuilding used as a commercial cafe.

 The village hall plays host to the Elstead Badminton Club every Tuesday evening.

 Elstead Sharks are the junior football club and the Elstead Marathon has been held for over 100 years.

 Elstead pancake race is held on a convenient day, near to Shrove Tuesday.

-Elstead Paper Boat Race is held every year in early July.
+The Elstead Paper Boat Race is held every year in early July.
 Boats built to hold children and adults race on The Moat, a pond on Elstead Common.